DANIEL ARTHUR SULANDER

 Det B-52, 5th Special Forces Group was on board the aircraft with WO

-WO Daniel Sulander's body was not recovered.
-On 2 August 1973 his status was changed from missing in action to presumed to have been killed in action on 2 December 1966.
+On August 2nd, 1973 his status was changed from missing in action to presumed to have been killed in action on December 2nd, 1966.
 WO Sulander was posthumously awarded the Distinguished Flying Cross, The Bronze Star, the Air Medal For Heroism and the Government of South Vietnam awarded him the Gallantry Cross With Silver Star, The Military Merit Medal and the Gallantry Cross With Palm.
 Danny was 23 years old when he gave his life in the performance of his duty.
 His service with the 281st AHC and his outstanding performance of duty under fire clearly marks him as an "Intruder" that that shall not be forgotten.
 His Grandmother, the late Mrs. Ella Bockler, his brothers Gary L. and George Sulander and his life long friend, Donald Michel, survived him.

 COL. JOHN W. MAYHEW, USA (RET.)